appanp/supply-chain-fundas/docs/supply_chain_terminology.md

   - A few more list of terms or glossary on [3PL logistics](https://www.speedcommerce.com/3pl-glossary/), [cips.org glossary](https://www.cips.org/intelligence-hub/glossary-of-terms), [inboundlogistics glossary](https://www.inboundlogistics.com/logistics-glossary), [Numina Group glossary](https://numinagroup.com/glossary/)
   - [Cargo transportation terminilogy](https://www.vinculum.ru/en/informatsiya/glossarium), 300+ terms from Vinculum
   - Since the ASCM dictionary include the whole of supply chain, it is not considered - some definitions are copied from that reference.
+- [ ] Add alphabetical index into the terms since the list is getting longer ...

 ### Terminology